Kong/docs.konghq.com/app/_hub/_init/my-extension/_index.md

   #enterprise_edition: # optional
     #compatible: true

-cloud: # (Kong Inc plugins only) Boolean
-  # Specifies if your plugin is available in Konnect.
-  # Set true if available, or false if not.

 # SUBSCRIPTION TIERS (KONG INC PLUGINS ONLY)
 # Set the subscription tiers that your plugin is restricted to.
 # If your plugin is free/open-source, set `false` for both the enterprise and plus tiers.